jewettaij/visfd/doc/doc_filter_mrc.md

 ### -must-link FILE

-*WARNING: This is an experimental feature as of 2019-4-09*
+*WARNING: This is an experimental feature.
+Please report bugs.*

 If the "**-connect**" argument fails, you can manually force different regions in the image to the same object